FaizAther/dcc888-papers/paper2/discussion.md

 ### Why is this specific idea different from what had been done before?

-The authors claim that their work improves on a similar techinque was proposed by researches at Saarland Universie (DE) called vectorization analysis.
+The authors claim that their work improves on a similar technique was proposed by researches at Saarland University (DE) called vectorization analysis.
-They support their claim by providing evidance in the form of raw register pressure numbers making the claim that the said technique miss catagorizes some cases of divergent variables.
+They support their claim by providing evidence in the form of raw register pressure numbers making the claim that the said technique miss catagories some cases of divergent variables.

 ### Is there any algorithm involved in the solution?

 Builds upon several other works for example converting to gated static single assignment form.
-The authors have introduced a language and operational semantics, rules for the language as well as a constraint system accompanied with proofs (structual induction).
+The authors have introduced a language and operational semantics, rules for the language as well as a constraint system accompanied with proofs (structural induction).

 ### Is the solution exact, or does it approximate an optimal?
 In the latter case, what would be the price of finding the optimal?